Benefits of TST Certification

 - Certification lasts for 24 months.

 - It looks great on your resume; many facilities in Michigan are now making TST training.

 - By increasing your knowledge of TB and the TST, you will be more able to identify people with latent TB infection and refer them for evaluation and treatment as appropriate.

 - You would join a group of highly-trained health-care professionals in the fight for TB elimination!

-On page 11, point F.2 of the linked document, it states “Administering, reading, and interpreting of the tuberculin skin tests shall be performed by a qualified individual as described in the CDC Guidelines.”
 The “CDC Guidelines” are the 2005 MMWR publication titled ‘Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005,’ available here.

 The following sections of the CDC guidelines support the MIOSHA/OSHA regulations and specify the knowledge and skills CDC considers essential for qualification to administer, read and interpret the TST:

 - Suggested Components of an Initial TB Training and Education Program for HCWs (page 14)